learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

-Think of a collection of things united by theme: Pok&eacute;mon, Old-school MC's, Prime Ministers of New Zealand, Magical Beasts and Where to Find Them, etc. We're going to walk through how to create a list of these things marked up with HTML.
+Think of a collection of things united by theme: Pok&eacute;mon, Old-school MC's, Prime Ministers of New Zealand, Magical Beasts and Where to Find Them, etc. We're going to walk through how to create a list of things marked up with HTML.

 ### Create a Text File with Content